-The evidence suggests that mortgages reduce crime, specifically theft, burglary, aggravated assaults, and non-major crimes, although they lead to motor vehicle theft.
-Overall, property and major crime decreases when banks lend mortgages to individuals.
+The evidence suggests that mortgages reduce crime, specifically theft, burglary, aggravated assaults, and non-major crimes, although they lead to more motor vehicle thefts.
+Overall, property crimes decrease when banks lend mortgages to individuals.
 The impacts are larger in Black, Hispanic, and poor communities, suggesting that historically marginalized neighborhoods benefit more from an increase in mortgage lending.
-A decrease in vacant homes partially drives the effects, and no discernible gentrification changes are detected, measured through sociodemographic changes.
-The results suggest that private investments can act as crime prevention strategies without affecting current residents.
-Home mortgages drive neighborhood revitalization and prevent acquisitive crimes.
-Still, they are insufficient to decrease serious violent crime.
-Other alternatives are needed to deter such criminal offenses.
+A decrease in vacant homes partially explains the effects, and no discernible gentrification impacts are detected, measured through sociodemographic changes.
+The results suggest that private investments act as crime prevention strategies without affecting current residents.
+Home loans contribute to neighborhood revitalization and prevent acquisitive crimes.
+Still, they are insufficient to decrease serious violent offenses.
+Other alternatives are needed to deter such criminal events.

 The remaining article is organized as follows.
-Section 2 reviews the literature on lending and crime.
+Section 2 reviews the literature on mortgages and crime.
 Sections 3 and 4 explain the data and empirical strategy.
 Section 5 presents the results, and Section 6 concludes.